When should we receive a statement of our account?

 Important note regarding Box 1 & 2:

-For tax year 2017 and earlier, eligible educational institutions were allowed to choose to report payments received, or amounts billed, for qualified tuition and related expenses (QTRE).
+For the tax year 2017 and earlier, eligible educational institutions were allowed to choose to report payments received, or amounts billed, for qualified tuition and related expenses (QTRE).
 Claremont McKenna College chose to report Amounts Billed in Box 2, rather than Payments Received in Box 1.

 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report the amount of Qualified Tuition Related Expenses you paid during the year in Box 1 of Form 1098-T